Channel 1 (Israel): History

 On 19 November 1977, Egyptian President Anwar Sadat landed in Israel for a three-day visit and Channel 1 covered the course of the visit in color for the first time.
+Israel won the 1978 Eurovision Song Contest, but, due to the long voting time, the satellite IBA used to carry the event cut off its signal at 1am local time, ten minutes before A-Ba-Ni-Bi was officially declared the winning song, causing Israelis to miss the winning performance live.
 In 1979, the Eurovision Song Contest was broadcast from the IBA's buildings in Jerusalem live in color to the world and also in local distribution.
 Despite winning, Israel withdrew in 1980 over the cost of production and failure from the government to increase the IBA's budget.
 In the following years, Israeli television will carry out additional broadcasts in color in a limited and irregular periodicity.
 And only in February 1983 did regular color broadcasts begin, with the first color edition of Mabat broadcast on 16 February.
 In the late 1970s and early 1980s, talk shows of an entertainment nature joined the Hebrew broadcasting schedule on Shabbat evening to provide further entertainment, similar to the late night talk-show format that exists in the United States since the 1950s.

 In 1985, the "Israel Television in Arabic" department was awarded the prestigious Israel Prize, for its special contribution to society and the State.

 On 15 May 1990, Channel 1 began to distribute its broadcasts on a regular and regular basis also through a communication satellite and this as an addition to the use of terrestrial transmitters that had been customary since the beginning of the channel's operations.

 The introduction of cable television and the second channel to Israel in the early nineties undermined the monopoly of the first channel.
 The most prominent programs that were broadcast in the nineties on Channel One were political debates Popolitica and the satire series The Fifth Chamber, which was broadcast at the beginning of Channel 2.
 Until 1994 the channel was called HaTelevizia HaKlalit (הטלוויזיה הכללית, lit.
 General Television) or HaTelevizia HaYisraelit (הטלוויזיה הישראלית, lit.
 Israeli Television), but officially became known as Channel 1 shortly after Channel 2 started broadcasting on 4 November 1993.

 At the start of the 21st century the channel lost its image.
 Its ratings dropped, it was given the image of an "adult" channel, and criticism of it rose in light of the fact that its budget was extensive and was paid through the television fee.